omniosorg/omniosorg.github.io/patron.md

 });
 })();</script>

+You can also use tradtional banking transactions to send us your contributions by paying directly to our account here in Switzerland.

+IBAN CH22 0900 0000 6188 9767 7<br/>
+BIC POFICHBEXX<br/>
+Verein OmniOS Community Edition

 If you have questions regarding your subscription, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> at any time.